-Other recipes on the internet have extra steps to make sure your Baklava stays crispy, or make you prepare the simple syrup in advance to allow it to cool down before pouring it on top of your Baklava.
-That's so many steps and a lot of waiting!
+Other pistachio baklava recipes on the internet have extra steps to make sure your Baklava stays crispy, or make you prepare the simple syrup in advance to allow it to cool down before pouring it on top of the Baklava.
+That’s so many steps and a lot of waiting!

-My recipe has a secret method that I've learned from my Middle Eastern friends.
-It'll give you the perfect and most deliciously crispy Baklava you've ever had without any waiting or additional steps.
-It'll also ensure your Baklava doesn't have any extra syrup or ghee to give you foolproof results every time!
+My recipe has a secret method that I’ve learned from my Middle Eastern friends.
+It’ll give you the perfect and most deliciously crispy Baklava you’ve ever had without any waiting or additional steps.
+It’ll also ensure your Pistachio Baklava doesn’t have any extra syrup or ghee!

 WHAT IS BAKLAVA?